Natural scientific research in Canada: Astronomy

 Cutbacks in funding hit Canada's premier astronomical research organization the Herzberg Institute of Astrophysics hard.
 Money could not be found to resurface the Algonquin Park Radio Telescope and it along with the solar telescope near Ottawa were closed in 1986.
 However that same year, the HIA did establish the Canadian Astronomy Data Centre (CADC) which created special software for the archiving of astronomical date.
 In 1987, the HAI took a 25 percent stake in the 15-m James Clerk Maxwell Telescope (submillimetre radio) and in the nineties a 15 percent stake in the optical 8 metre Gemini Telescope, which became operational in 1999.
 Headquarters for the HIA moved from Ottawa to Victoria in 1995.
 In the 21st century, the Institute designed instruments for its international telescope programme, including the Gemini multi-object spectrograph, the JCMT auto-correlation spectrometer and imaging system and the CFHT adaptive optics bonnette.
 Of note is the initiation of the CFHT Legacy Survey in 2003.
 Using the telescope's wide field Megacam the survey consists of three studies, "Very Wide", "Wide", and "Deep", and investigates a number of phenomena including the nature of dark matter and dark energy.
 The University of Calgary is participating in the development of the software to be used for data acquisition and image production at the Atacama Large Millimeter Array Telescope under construction in the Atacama Desert in Chile.
 First light is expected in 2011.

 The HAI is also the principal player in the 1998–1999 Long-Range Plan for Astronomy and has moved towards a more supportive role for Canadian university astronomy.

 In 2003, the Canadian Space Agency launched Canada's first astronomical satellite, the Microvariability and Oscillations of STars telescope or MOST, developed by the Agency, Dynacon Enterprises Limited and the astronomy departments at the University of Toronto and British Columbia.

-Astronomy in the new century at the Department of Astronomy and Astrophysics at the University of Toronto is wide-ranging in scope and makes use of some of the world's greatest observatories.
-Fields of study include: cosmology, the early universe, galaxy clusters, galaxy, star and planet formation, the interstellar medium, high energy astrophysics and stellar structure and evolution.
-Researchers at the department have access to a number of high quality telescopes, including Gemini North and South, 8.1 m, Magellan 6.5 m, the CFHT, 3.6 m, Dupont, 2.5 m and the JCMT, sub-mm as well as other optical, radio and satellite facilities and the use of stratospheric balloons for galactic and cosmological research.
-In 2008, three astronomers from this university, using the Gemini North telescope, took the first direct photograph of what is likely an extrasolar planet orbiting star 1RSX J160929.1-210524, located 500 light years from earth.
+The Department of Astronomy and Astrophysics at the University of Toronto conducts wide-ranging research using some of the world's premier observatories.
+Fields of study include cosmology, the early universe, galaxy clusters, galaxy and star formation, planet formation, the interstellar medium, high energy astrophysics and stellar structure and evolution.
+Researchers at the department have access to major telescopes, including Gemini North and South (8.1 m), Magellan (6.5 m), the CFHT (3.6 m), Dupont (2.5 m) and the JCMT (sub-mm).
+Research in the department also utilizes other optical, radio and satellite facilities and the use of stratospheric balloons for galactic and cogsmological research.
+In 2008, three astronomers from the university used the Gemini North telescope to capture one of the first direct images of an extrasolar planet candidate orbiting the star 1RSX J160929.1-210524, located approximately 500 light years from earth.